 If you have any additional questions, please contact the Facilities Central Events Team at email@example.com.

-To request approval of an in-person gathering of up to 25 people for the following spaces managed by the Center for Student Involvement, please email firstname.lastname@example.org to submit a request:
+To request approval of an in-person gathering for the following spaces managed by the Center for Student Involvement on the Boston campus, please use the NU Space Scheduling Online (NUSSO) portal in myNortheastern to submit a request and your request will be automatically forwarded to the Events Committee for review.

 - Curry Student Center